Taoism: Theology and Taoist Deities

 Taoist theology can be defined as apophatic, given its philosophical emphasis on the formlessness and unknowable nature of the Tao and the primacy of the "Way" rather than anthropomorphic concepts of God.
 Nearly all the sects share this core belief.
+As mentioned above, the primary theology of Taoism involves the Dao as ultimate unity, as cosmic process, and as immanent-yet-exceeding the manifested world.
+In this sense, arguments for a monotheistic Taoism exist.